haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 6. As an ultimate measure you can hide `Prelude.{head,tail}` and define your own in a utility module.

-# Related work

-Consider contributing to https://github.com/ghc-proposals/ghc-proposals/pull/454 and/or https://github.com/ghc-proposals/ghc-proposals/pull/541, which expand and make GHC warnings mechanism more flexible, allowing more mitigation strategies for this sort of changes.

 # PR template

 Here is a template, which you can use when raising PRs against affected libraries.